 How much is home insurance in Colorado?
 Colorado is in the middle when it comes to average home insurance rates in the US.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average home insurance premium in the state of Colorado was $1,273, about the same as the national average of $1,132.
-There are 10 states that have higher average homeowners insurance rates than Colorado.
+The average home insurance premium in the state of Colorado was $1,383, about the same as the national average of $1,173.
+There are eight states that have higher average homeowners insurance rates than Colorado.

 |Colorado Annual Average||$1,160||$1,273||$1,383|

 |US Cost Per Month||$91||$94||$98|

 The graph below shows the change in average Colorado home insurance rates from 2011 to 2015, the most recent year the data is available.
 According to the III, Colorado homeowners insurance rates increased from $961 in 2011 to $1,383 in 2015, a jump of $422 dollars, or 43.91 percent.